-ATOCHA, from the period January 1, 2017, through December 31, 2017, as contained on Exhibit A (Motivation, Inc., Adjudication Report, Atocha 2017), and delivered into the custody of the Court; and
+1. Plaintiff, Motivation, Inc., be and the same is hereby awarded title to all property, artifacts and treasure recovered from the wrecked Spanish Galleon NUESTRA SEÑORA DE ATOCHA, from the period January 1, 2021, through December 31, 2021, as contained on Exhibit A (Motivation's Adjudication Report, Atocha 2021), and delivered into the custody of the Court; and

-- Plaintiff, Motivation, Inc., be and the same is hereby directed to continue in its appointment as substitute custodian of artifacts yet to be discovered and recovered; and - 3.
-The Court hereby retains jurisdiction to protect the valid in rem ownership by Plaintiff, Motivation., of the wrecked Spanish Galleon NUESTRA SEÑORA DE ATOCHA and all her tackle, armament, apparel and cargo wherever the same may be found and salvage operations of the Plaintiff, Motivation, Inc., and to adjudicate its claim to a salvage award on a periodic basis for those artifacts hereafter recovered; and - Plaintiff, Motivation., be, and hereby is directed to continue to file with the Court its annual Report of Salvage Operations for the salvage of the NUESTRA SEÑORA DE ATOCHA.
+2. Plaintiff, Motivation, Inc., be and the same is hereby directed to continue in its appointment as substitute custodian of artifacts and property yet to be discovered and recovered; and

+3. The Court hereby retains jurisdiction to protect the valid in rem ownership by Plaintiff, Motivation, Inc., of the wrecked Spanish Galleon NUESTRA SEÑORA DE ATOCHA and all her tackle, armament, apparel and cargo wherever the same may be found and the salvage operations of the Plaintiff, Motivation, Inc., and to adjudicate its claim to a salvage award on a periodic basis for those artifacts hereafter recovered; and 4.
+Plaintiff, Motivation, Inc., be, and hereby is directed to continue to file with the Court its annual Report of On-Going Salvage Operations for the salvage of the NUESTRA SEÑORA DE ATOCHA.